Sprechen Sie Deutsch? Why learn German?

 - 10 Amazing Benefits of Learning German in India

-- 1. German is the most widely spoken native language in Europe
+- 1. Most widely spoken native language in Europe

-- 3. Career Scope of the German language in India
+- 3. Career Scope of German in India

 - 4. Study / Work in Germany, Austria, Switzerland